adobe/helix-data-embed/README.md

 - The sheet inside an Excel workbook or Google spreadsheet can be addressed using the `sheet` parameter.
 - Only sheets having the `helix-` prefix can be addressed.
 - If the workbook or spreadsheet does not have any `helix-` prefixed sheets, the first sheet is returned.
-- By default, the _used ranged_ of the selected sheet is returned.
+- By default, the _used range_ of the selected sheet is returned.
 - For excel, A table can be addressed using the `table` request parameter, which can be a table name or an index.
 For example, `table=Table1` will return the table with the name `Table1`, `table=1` will return the second table in the sheet.

 ## Development